 Friends of Padre Steve’s World,

 I just wanted to wish all my readers a happy Cinco de Mayo.
-This holiday, which is not a Federal holiday in Mexico, and which many people assume is has something to do with the Mexican Independence Day, or the sinking of shipment of mayonnaise bound for Mexico by a German U-Boat during the First World War actually celebrates something entirely different.
+This holiday, which is not a Federal holiday in Mexico, and has nothing to due with Mexican Independence Day is very important to both Mexico and the United States.
 It celebrates the defeat of a French Army by Mexican forces at the Battle of Puebla on May 5th 1862.

-Although they had succeeded the war was not over, President Benito Juarez continued to resist and in 1865, aided by weapons, arms and money from the United States which now that its Civil War was over, was able to supply, issued a series of defeats on French Forces.
-Emperor Napoleon III of France, who had conjured up this mess now decided that the price of supporting Emperor Maximilian was too high and chose better relations with the United States over the hapless Maximilian and his Mexican forces.
+Although the French had had succeeded in installing Maximillian, the war was not over.
+President Benito Juarez and his Mexican Republic troops continued to resist and in 1865, aided by weapons, arms and money from the United States which now that its Civil War was over, was able to help Mexico, the Mexican Republican Forces issued a series of defeats on French Forces.
+Emperor Napoleon III of France, who had conjured up this mess now decided that the price of supporting Emperor Maximilian was too high, and belatedly chose better relations with the United States over the hapless Maximilian and his Mexican forces.

-The French withdrew, but Emperor Max chose to fight on and was captured by Republican forces and was tried, and sentenced to death.
+The French withdrew, but Emperor Max chose to fight on.
+He was captured by Republican forces and was tried, and sentenced to death.
 At his execution he paid the firing squad in gold not to shoot him in the head so his mother could see his face.
 The remnants of his government surrendered in Mexico City on June 20th 1867, the day after his execution.